IP Insight: Claridge’s Hotel Limited v Claridge Candles Limited and Anor

 Did the Defendants infringe the 526 Mark pursuant to s 10(3)?

 Since the Claimant firstly argued infringement under s10(3) of the Trade Marks Act 1994, it had to show that the mark was known “by a significant part of the public concerned by the products or services covered by that trade mark.”
 Mr Douglas Campbell QC stated that “the mark CLARIDGE’S has a very substantial reputation in the UK when used in relation to hotel services.”
-This is mainly due to the Claimant’s convincing evidence, showing a turnover of £50 million per annum and its coverage in press.
+This is mainly due to the Claimant’s convincing evidence, showing a turnover of £50 million per annum and its coverage in the press.
 The judge also held that the reputation goes beyond the fact that the hotel is well known due to the Claimant’s image of “luxury, glamour, elegance, and exclusivity.”
 However, it held this is not enough to win on the basis of its reputation in relation to hotel services.
 The judge assumed that the mark had a reputation in relation to classes 44 and 35 services.

 When considering whether there was an infringement pursuant to s 10(3), the judge stated that the issues that needed to be decided were: